Growth of automorphisms of virtually special groups: Enhanced JSJ trees

 \subsubsection{Finding an invariant splitting}

-Consider now a group $G$ with trivial centre, a cocompact\footnote{Cocompactness is immediate if $G$ is finitely generated, but we make no such assumption.} splitting $G\acts T$, and a subgroup $\mc{O}\leq\Out(G)$.
+Consider now a group $G$, a cocompact\footnote{Cocompactness is immediate if $G$ is finitely generated.} splitting $G\acts T$, and a subgroup $\mc{O}\leq\Out(G)$.
 Let $\mscr{E}$ be the collection of subgroups of $G$ that are elliptic in $T$, and let $\mscr{A}$ be the collection of $G$--stabilisers of edges of $T$.
+Equivalently, $\mscr{A}$ and $\mscr{E}$ are, respectively, the smallest and largest families such that $T$ is an $(\mscr{A},\mscr{E})$--splitting.

-Throughout \Cref{subsub:invariant_splitting}, we assume that the following two conditions hold: \begin{enumerate} \item[$(i)$] the collection $\mscr{E}$ is $\mc{O}$--invariant (i.e.\ the deformation space of $T$ is $\mc{O}$--invariant); \item[$(ii)$] no element of $\mscr{A}$ properly contains one of its $G$--conjugates. \end{enumerate} In part of the coming discussion, we will assume that $T$ satisfies the following additional condition, which can be viewed as a weak form of acylindricity, plus a ban on edges with trivial stabiliser: \begin{enumerate} \item[$(iii)$] for every subgroup $A\in\mscr{A}$, the fixed set $\Fix(A)\sq T$ has finite diameter\footnote{Condition~$(iii)$ implies that normalisers of elements of $\mscr{A}$ are elliptic in $T$; in fact, the latter is an equivalent condition if $G$ is special and the elements of $\mscr{A}$ are convex-cocompact, by \Cref{lem:normaliser_acts_cocompactly_on_Fix}.}. \end{enumerate} Our goal is to prove:
+We are interested in splittings satisfying the following three conditions: \begin{enumerate} \item[$(i)$] the collection $\mscr{E}$ is $\mc{O}$--invariant; \item[$(ii)$] no element of $\mscr{A}$ properly contains one of its $G$--conjugates; \item[$(iii)$] for every $A\in\mscr{A}$, the normaliser $N_G(A)$ is elliptic in $T$. \end{enumerate} Condition~(i) asks that the deformation space of $T$ be $\mc{O}$--invariant, while Condition~(iii) can be viewed as a weak form of acylindricity plus a ban on edges with trivial stabiliser.
+Our goal is to prove:

-\begin{thm} Let $G$ be a group with trivial centre, $G\acts T$ a cocompact splitting, and $\mc{O}\leq\Out(G)$. \begin{enumerate} \itemsep{.25em} \item Under Conditions~$(i)$--$(iii)$, there is an $\mc{O}$--invariant splitting $G\acts T'$ whose edge-stabilisers are a subset of the edge-stabilisers of $T$, and whose elliptic subgroups are the same as for $T$. \item Under just Conditions~$(i)$ and~$(ii)$, and supposing that no element of $\mscr{A}$ is normal in $G$, there is an $\mc{O}$--invariant splitting $G\acts T''$ such that: \begin{enumerate} \item[(a)] for each edge-stabiliser $A''$ of $T''$, there exists some $A\in\mscr{A}$ such that $A\leq A''\leq N_G(A)$ and $A''/A$ is a free factor of $N_G(A)/A$ (possibly equal to $\{1\}$ or the entire $N_G(A)/A$); \item[(b)] every elliptic subgroup of $T$ is elliptic in $T''$. \end{enumerate} \end{enumerate} \end{thm}

-The main statement in \Cref{thm:invariant_splittings} is part~(1).
-As we will see, part~(2) is significantly easier to show, and it is not needed for this article; still, we expect it to be useful elsewhere.